 There are many reasons as to why job searches are difficult:

-Like many senior executives, you don’t even have a resume.
+Like many senior business leaders, you don’t even have a resume.

 Your career thus far has been based on networking, informal conversations or being headhunted due to previous accomplishments.

 At best, your “resume” is a document that you have kept adding to since your first job out of high school; it’s densely packed with out-of-date, hard-to-make-sense-of information.